warashibetrader/warashibetrader.github.io/_posts/2022-02-25-feature-list.md

 4. Invoicing, payments, and receipts are integrated and extremely simple.
 Merchants create one-click invoice links, from which customers pay using the familiar app interface.
 Receipts are automatically saved and displayed in-app to both parties.

+Update (3/15/2022):

+5. Invoices can require the customer to attach shipping and email addresses.
+These address can be saved per public key, making checkout seamless.
+They are encrypted: Transact servers have no access.

 #### Security and privacy

 1. Transact uses a novel [security quote protocol]({% post_url 2022-02-02-security-quote-protocol %}), which makes the web app as secure as a native app or browser extension.

-Updates (3/11/2022):
+Update (3/11/2022):

 2. Invoices and receipts are end-to-end encrypted and hence entirely private.

 3. Merchants have the option to cryptographically sign invoices to give the customer peace of mind.
-Receipts are always signed to give the merchant peace of mind (by fixing the terms of the transaction).
+At the other end, receipts are always signed to give the merchant peace of mind (by fixing the terms of the transaction).

 #### Distribution and usability